Clatto Hill and Downfield

 A short walk reaching the forestry clad summit of Clatto Hill (248m) and exploring farmland around Downfield, culminating in a visit to the Down Law hill fort.

 The route is described as a complete circuit but could easily be split into two shorter walks by using the quiet Cults Road.

-Facilities: Parking area at grid ref NO 347 076 on Cults Road
+- Start / finish: Cults Road, small parking area at grid ref NO 347 076

 The parking area on the Cults Road at grid ref NO 347 076 makes a convenient starting point albeit less than scenically pleasing due to litter.
 Turn left out of the car park for 400m to reach the turning for Clatto on your left hand side.
 Follow this access road for 1.2km to reach Clatto Farm.
 At this point you need to enter the farm yard and turn right to reach a pedestrian gate in the corner.
 Please keep dogs on leads at this point and watch out for farm machinery.